 Simplifying your trainees' membership application process

-Another advantage of becoming an ACCA Approved Employer – trainee development stream is that your trainees’ practical experience requirement could be simplified.
+An advantage of becoming an ACCA Approved Employer – trainee development is that your trainees’ practical experience requirement could be simplified.

 To achieve ACCA membership a trainee has to complete the ACCA exams, the Professional Ethics module and the PER, which requires:

 - completing three years' employment in an accounting or finance-related role(s)

 - recording and reporting their PER progress through an online recording system called My Experience.

 If your organisation becomes a gold or platinum ACCA Approved Employer, you can decide whether or not your trainees can take advantage of the Performance Objective exemption available when working for an Approved Employer.
-This means that your trainees do not need to complete the challenge questions associated with each of our Performance Objectives.
-Please note that they would still have to achieve 36 months experience and keep a record of this in their online My Experience record.
+This means that your trainees do not need to complete the challenge questions associated with each of our Performance Objectives required for membership.

 Please note that it is you, the employer – not the trainee – who decides whether the trainee can claim the performance objective exemption.

 If you prefer your trainees to complete the 13 Performance Objectives, they will need to have their challenge questions signed off by a Workplace Mentor.
-To learn more about the Practical Experience Requirement, the role of the Workplace Mentor and how to sign off achievement of Performance Objectives, visit the section of the website focussed on the role of the Workplace Mentor by clicking the related link at the top left hand of this page.
+To learn more about the Practical Experience Requirement, the role of the Workplace Mentor and how to sign off achievement of Performance Objectives, visit the Workplace mentor section